Basics:

 Recommendations

-WorkingSolutions is one of the better companies that enlists independent contractors for customer service positions.
+WorkingSolutions is one of the better companies in this industry.
 But this entire industry falls short, in our opinion, by failing to pay for all of the hours that freelancers are committed to work and train.

-If you love customer service work, we suggest you look for employee positions through Indeed, Glassdoor, Steady and Jooble.
+If you love customer service work, we suggest you look for employee positions through Indeed, Glassdoor, and Steady.
 Most of these positions pay benefits and allow for remote work.
-But employee positions may require that you work full-time or on a regular schedule.
+The only downside of the employee positions is they may require that you work full-time or on a regular schedule.

 What their users say (from Indeed)